-These inquiries require an honest disposition: you could sound like you are trying too hard to impose your favorite topic of conversation.
+These inquiries require an honest disposition: you could sound like you're trying too hard to impose your favorite topic of conversation.
 Try a subtle approach like the questions below.

 During our chat, it was clear that the company cares a lot about environmental causes.
-I have volunteered with my local conservation group for some years, is this one of the areas you are involved in?
+I've volunteered with my local conservation group for some years, is this one of the areas you are involved in?

 You have an office in France.
 I speak French at an intermediate level, are there any chances to interact with the team over there?

 I see on your social media page that users are more and more interested in offering an open trial.
 I have experience with early releases, is this something the product team will be working on soon?